paulveillard/cybersecurity-ssh/README.md

 ### `About SSH?
 A Beginner's guide to Secure SSH`
-- A Secure Shell, or Secure Socket Shell, is a network protocol that allows devices to achieve two important things: communicate and share data.
+- A Secure Shell, or Secure Socket Shell, SSH is a network protocol that allows devices to achieve two important things: communicate and share data.
 Additionally, the SSH protocol also encrypts data, making it ideal for unsecured networks.

 ### `What is SSH Exactly?`